 A data center is an integrated management facility that stores, processes, and shares data by providing servers, networks, storage, and network devices.
-The data center is a server device that helps share network and hardware resources, storage for data packets, network for connecting communications network, energy distribution device, temperature and humidity control device, and so on.
-It consists of equipments that help with stabilizing the environment.
+The data center is a server device that helps share network and hardware resources, storage for data packets, the network for connecting communications network, energy distribution device, temperature and humidity control device, and so on.
+It consists of equipment that helps with stabilizing the environment.

 As the internet evolved over the past few decades, larger data centers have begun to emerge to manage and operate resources more efficiently.
-To this date, data centers have developed into a hyperscale data centers that provide large-scale, high-quality services by integrating with technologies like AI and Cloud Computing.
+To this date, data centers have developed into hyper-scale data centers that provide large-scale, high-quality services by integrating with technologies like AI and Cloud Computing.

 There are two types of data centers: Commercial and non-commercial.
-Commercial data center is a type of consignment management which helps the IT service companies to utilize resources and provide services to end users.
-Non-commercial data center is a type that uses IT resources internally for its own company and utiizes the company’s own resources for external customers or users.
+A commercial data center is a type of consignment management that helps IT service companies to utilize resources and provide services to end-users.
+A non-commercial data center is a type that uses IT resources internally for its own company and utilizes the company’s own resources for external customers or users.